Build a Custom Named Entity Visualizer with Google NLP

 Get your CNL API Service Account

-Getting a service account for the CNL API is pretty easy.
-CNL is the API that will be processing for the NER.
-Ensure you have access to the Google Cloud Platform with a billing account as the Natural Language API is paid but inexpensive.
+Getting a service account for the CNL API is straightforward.
+CNL is the API that performs the NER processing.
+Ensure you have access to the Google Cloud Platform with a billing account, as the Natural Language API is paid (but inexpensive).
 Head over to the Google Cloud Natural Language API page.
-Then You’ll see a blue “enable” button.
-Then create a service account in the credentials menu found in the left sidebar for the API and download the JSON key file when asked.
-That is what we’ll use to authenticate.
+You’ll see a blue “Enable” button.
+Create a service account in the credentials menu (left sidebar) for the API and download the JSON key file when prompted.
+You’ll use that JSON key to authenticate.

 Importing Libraries